oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ## Create an EKS cluster using Terraform

 Now let us move on to the important part of the tutorial.
-Creating an EKS cluster in AWS is not as straightforward as in GCP.
+Creating an EKS cluster in AWS is not as straightforward as in Google Cloud Platform (GCP).
 You need to also create a lot more resources for everything to work correctly without surprises.
 You will be using a bunch of Terraform providers to help us with this, and you will also use some prebuilt Terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate you need to write.

 This is the AWS resources and VPC architecture you will create: